11 Nov Understanding the Overlap Between Bipolar Disorder and Substance Use

 ViewPoint Center Can Help

 ViewPoint Center is a short-term residential Crisis and Assessment Center that helps teenagers ages 12 to 17.
 Our students struggle with emotional and behavioral issues, such as depression, anxiety, and bipolar that puts them at a higher risk for substance use and other process addictions.
-At ViewPoint Center, we provide superior assessment, diagnosis, medical detox, treatment, and stabilization–all in a personalized environment for your child in crisis.
+At ViewPoint Center, we provide superior assessment, diagnosis, treatment, and stabilization–all in a personalized environment for your child in crisis.
 We have years of experience working with students with dual diagnoses, acknowledging the overlap, and differentiating between underlying issues and behavioral problems.